zivla20/data-analytics-power-bi-report649/README.md

   5. Total Quantity: Total Quantity = SUM(Orders[ProductQuantity])
   6. Profit YTD: Profit YTD = TOTALYTD([Total Profit], 'Date'[Date])
   7. Revenue YTD: Revenue YTD = TOTALYTD([Total Revenue], 'Date'[Date])

+ * After this, a calculated column [Geography] was created in the 'Stores' table to generate a full name for each row, based on the region name and the country name.
+The following DAX formula was used:
+   Geography = Stores[CountryRegion] & ", " & Stores[Country]

+   In addition, another calculated column [Country] was created in the same table to show the full name of the Country for each row.
+The following DAX formula was used:
+   Country = SWITCH(
+    Stores[CountryCode],
+    "GB", "United Kingdom",
+    "US", "United States",
+    "DE", "Germany",
+    BLANK())

+ * Finally, a Geography hierarchy was created in the 'Stores' table with the following structure: Region --> Country --> Country Region